elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

-First, let's open the `lib/platform/web/templates/layout` folder, and remove the existing header that Phoenix came with by default (we're going to handle our own custom header with routing in our Elm single page application later).
+First, let's open the `lib/platform/web/templates/layout` folder, and remove the existing header that Phoenix came with by default (we're going to handle our own custom header with routing in our Elm front-end application later).

 Update the `<body>` of the `app.html.eex` file with the following: